camunda/camunda-bpm-platform/webapps/webapp/README.md

     Configure the port used by live reload in the environment variable `LIVERELOAD_PORT=LIVE_RELOAD_PORT`.

--   Execute a single development build of the web resources and provide them to maven build / embedded [Jetty](http://www.eclipse.org/jetty/):
+-   Only build a single webapp continuously to speed up compile times:

     ```
+    grunt auto-build:cockpit
+    ```

+-   Execute a single production build of the web resources and provide them to maven build / embedded [Jetty](http://www.eclipse.org/jetty/):

+    ```
     grunt build
     ```

--   Execute a single production build of the web resources and provide them to the maven build / embedded server:
+-   Execute a single development build of the web resources and provide them to the maven build / embedded server:

     ```
+    grunt build:dev
+    ```

+-   Execute a single development build of a single web application and provide it to the maven build / embedded server:

+    ```
-    grunt build:dist
+    grunt build:dev:cockpit
     ```

 ## Additional Resources